rossng/docs/source/includes/k8s/steps-configure-keycloak-identity-management.rst

 Next Steps
 ~~~~~~~~~~

-Applications should implement the STS flow using their SDK of choice.
+Applications should implement the :ref:`STS AssumeRoleWithWebIdentity <minio-sts-assumerolewithwebidentity>` flow using their :ref:`SDK <minio-drivers>` of choice.
 When STS credentials expire, applications should have logic in place to regenerate the JWT token, STS token, and MinIO credentials before retrying and continuing operations.

 Alternatively, users can generate :ref:`access keys <minio-id-access-keys>` through the MinIO Console for the purpose of creating long-lived API-key like access using their Keycloak credentials.